How to Use a VPS A Beginner's Guide

 Configuring DNS Settings for Your Domain: Linking Your Domain

-Once your web server is set up and running, you need to configure DNS settings to point your domain name to your VPS:
+When you have your web server installed and operational you should change your DNS settings at this point to make your domain name resolve to your VPS:

-Update A Records: Create or edit an A record for your domain to point it to your VPS IP address:
+• Add A Records: This is used to create or update A records in your domain, which will then be set to point to your VPS IP address:

 6. Monitoring and Maintenance of Your VPS